Optical stretcher: Stretching force

-where h is Planck's constant, n the refractive index of the medium and λ the wavelength of the light.
+where h is the Planck constant, n is the refractive index of the medium, and λ is the wavelength of the light.

 The photon momentum increases when the photon enters a medium of higher refractive index.

 Conservation of momentum then leads to a surface force acting on the particle, pointing in the opposite direction, i.e. outwards.

 When a photon leaves the trapped object, its momentum decreases and again conservation of momentum requires that an outward-pointing force be exerted.

 Thus, as all surface forces point outwards, they do not cancel but add up.

 The highest stretching forces can be found on the beam axis, where the light intensity is highest and the rays incide at right angle.

 Near the poles of the cell, where virtually no rays impinge, the surface forces vanish.